phR0ze/fmt-rs/libfmt/README.md

 ## Completed
 Each completed task has an associated issue number used for tracking changes to the code.

+* [ ] F0002: Smart wrapping
+  * [x] Wrap at the maximum line length using standard indent on next line
+  * [x] Function declarations should bump open brace to next line if params are wrapped
 * [x] **F0001**: Developer comments
 * [x] **F0000**: Skip trailing comma